roots/docs/getting-started/macos-basic-setup.md

 ## Requirements

-Roots Trellis, Bedrock, and Sage development on macOS rely on several libraries and software packages.
+Roots, Trellis, Bedrock, and Sage development on macOS relies on several libraries and software packages.
 This guide will show you how to install and configure each of these recommended packages on your computer.
 This guide assumes basic knowledge of command line and terminal usage.

 - Xcode Command Line Tools
 - Git